francistor/yaas/doc/SampleHandlers/FixedBroadbandHandler.md

 search for the password is performed in the specialUser file using the User-Name as key, and the password is checked.
 If any other value, the validation is done by the remote server, and thus not validated if proxy is not performed.

+### Checkers and Filters

+`Checkers` and `Filters` are used for proxy configuration

+Checkers specify a set of conditions that have to be met in order for the packet to be proxied.
+The syntax is JSON with "and" and "or" set of checks of different types: "is", "isNot", "present", "notPresent", "contains" and "matches" (for regular expression).

+Filters specify a set of actions to the packet that may be "allow", specifying a set of attributes that are sent in the proxy packet, removing all others, "remove", which deletes the named attributes, and "force", that sets the values as specified.

 ### Authorization Proxy

-Proxy is sent to the servers in the  variable.
+Proxy is sent to the servers in the `inlineProxyGroupName`.
 The types of packets to send are also specified there.
 If empty or "none", no proxy is performed.

-Filters applied are as specified in `inlineProxyAuthTransformer[In|Out]` [TODO]
+The filter applied is specified in `authProxyFilter[In|Out]`

 ## Accounting

 Configuration is initially done as in authentication, but may be overridden per service.

-### Filters and Transformers

-`Filters` and `Transformers` are used for CDRWriting and proxy.
-Filters specify a map that must return true for the corresponding processing to be executed.
-Transformers map the Radius attributes.
-Both are implemented as external Javascript functions receiving a list of Radius Attributes.
-Filters return true or false.
-Transformers return another list of Radius attributes.

 ### CDR Writing
 The variables enforcing the writing are `writeSessionCDR` and `writeServiceCDR`, which are boolean.
 The formats specified in `sessionCDRTransformer` and `serviceCDRTransformer`.

-The CDR are written in the directories specified in `sessionCDRDirectory` and `serviceCDRDirectory`, which are arrays.
+The CDR are written in the directories specified in `sessionCDRDirectories` and `serviceCDRDirectories`, which are comma separated lists.
 A copy is written on each array member.

 ### Accounting Proxy

 Proxy is performed to the `inlineProxyGroupName`, when the `proxySessionAccounting` or `proxySerivceAccounting`, as appropriate, is `true`.
 Notice that normally `proxySessionAccounting` is true and `proxyServiceAccounting` is false.

-An unbounded number of copies may be sent to other proxyGroups, as specified in the `proxyCopy` section in the global configuration.
-It contains a set of entries composed of a proxyGroupName, a Filter and a Transformer.
-Copies are sent asynchronously, after the reply has been sent to the BNG.
+An unbounded number of copies may be sent to other proxyGroups, as specified in the `handlerConf/copyTargets.json"` file.
+It contains an array of entries specifying the proxyGroupNames, checkers and filters to apply.

 ### Global configuration for testing